-The other situation is when I find the perfect cafe to work at (ambience, coffee, prices, food, comfort), but their wifi connection sucks.
-However maybe there is a cafe down the street with a much better connection.
+The other situation is when I find the perfect cafe to work at (ambiance, coffee, prices, food, comfort), but their wifi connection sucks.
+However, maybe there is a cafe down the street with a much better connection.
 Using my wifi antenna, I can connect to the 2nd cafe’s fast wifi, while working from the cafe I actually prefer.

 It may not seem like much, but finding a decent workspace with good wifi is very important for my productivity when working on the road.

 The extended range of this external wifi card has saved my ass on quite a few occasions while traveling.
 Because the boosted wifi signal is so much stronger, I’m frequently using it even when my internal card sees some of the same connections.